Caregivers

 Singapore Citizens born in and before 1969 will receive enhanced subsidies of up to 80% for residential long-term care services, and up to 95% for non-residential long-term care services.
 Households with per capita income of up to $4,800 (previously $3,600) can qualify.

-Singaporeans can approach their doctor at the hospital, polyclinic, or Agency for Integrated Care (AIC) for assistance in applying for subsidised long-term care services.
+Singaporeans can approach their doctor at the hospital, polyclinic, or Agency for Integrated Care (AIC hotline: 1800-650-6060) for assistance in applying for subsidised long-term care services.

 Enhanced subsidies will take effect from July 2026.
 MOH will provide one-off rebates for MOH-subsidised long-term care services between July 2025 and June 2026.